iCliniq Logo

 Welcome to icliniq.com.

-In your history I do not see any history suggestive of trauma or fall.
+In your history, I do not see any history suggestive of trauma or fall.
 Dry air or nasal picking is a possible cause.

-When a child has nasal bleeding make her sit upright in a chair and tilt head slightly forward.
-Do not allow the child to lean back as the blood will flow to back of throat leading to gagging, cough or vomit.
+When a child has nasal bleeding, make her sit upright in a chair and tilt her head slightly forward.
+Do not allow the child to lean back as the blood will flow to the back of the throat, leading to gagging, coughing, or vomiting.
 Gently pinch the soft part of the nose (just below the bony ridge) and apply pressure for at least 10 minutes.
-You may also use an ice pack covered by a towel on the bridge of the nose to control bleeding.
-If bleeding persists for more than 20 minutes and the bleeding is heavy or child is having dizziness or any other discomfort, then it is best to visit a pediatrician and get the baby examined.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!